Dementia: Causes, Symptoms, Types, Stages and Precautions

 6. Vascular Dementia:

-Vascular dementia also called post-stroke or multi-infarct dementia.
+Vascular dementia is also called post-stroke or multi-infarct dementia.
 It occurs in about 10 percent of dementia cases.
 It occurs due to blockage of blood vessels, as well as due to stroke or any other type of injury to the brain.

 Stages of dementia